ATProtocol-Community/atprotocommunitywiki/wiki/explainers.md

 ## Suggestion
 I'd like to work on an explainer which is based around a single diagram, but with multiple levels of detail - eg
 * orbital view: shows PDSs, the relay and a couple of appviews
-* stratosphere: the PDS becomes visible
+* stratosphere: the PLC Directory becomes visible
 ...

 and so on until we get to a super detailed view of each element in the network.
 People can start in orbit and drill down as deep as they want to go.